raspberrypilearning/amazing-image-identifier/en/step_7.md

 --- collapse ---
 ---
-title: Letting users upload files
+title: Let users upload files
 ---

-In order to use your web app to classify images, users will need to be able to upload images to the app.
-To achieve this, you’ll need an upload form and a function that handles the upload.
+In order to use your web app to classify images, users need to be able to upload images to the app.
+To achieve this, you need an upload form and a function to handle the upload.

-#### Creating a form
+#### Create a form
-This is the HTML for a short form that will attempt to upload the supplied image through the POST method.
+This is the HTML for a short form that attempts to upload the supplied image through the POST method.
 ```html
 <!doctype html>
    <h1>Upload new File</h1>